 Oftentimes, a neurologist will order a nerve conduction velocity (NCV) study in conjunction with an EMG.
 While an EMG measures muscle activity, an NCV assesses the ability of your nerves to send the necessary signals that control these muscles.
 If your neurologist recommends both tests, you’ll likely do the EMG first.

 During an NCV test, electrodes are taped over the same muscles that you had EMG electrodes in previously.
 Two sets of electrodes are used here — one sends small pulses in an effort to stimulate your nerves, while the other set measures the results.

-Your neurologist may also ask that you don’t take any blood-thinning medications or nonsteroidal anti-inflammatory drugs (NSAIDs) for 24 hours ahead of the EMG.
+Your neurologist may also ask that you don’t take any blood-thinning medications or nonsteroidal anti-inflammatory drugs (NSAIDs)

 With electrodes applied to your scalp, an EEG measures electrical activity in the brain.
 It’s used to help diagnose conditions of the brain, including inflammation, tumors, and injuries, as well as seizures and psychiatric disorders.

 Unlike an EMG, an EEG doesn’t usually cause any discomfort.
 Before the test, a technician places electrodes around the scalp that look like small cups.
 As small charges in the brain are measured through the electrodes, the technician will create changes in the environment to measure brain signals, such as different lighting or noises.

 Like an EMG, you’ll need to avoid stimulants the day prior to the test.
 You can also expect the EEG